ibizaman/skarabox/README.md

   - for updates;
   - for accessing services from outside the LAN;
   - for federation (to share documents or pictures across the internet).
+-->

 **WARNING: The 3 disks will be formatted and completely wiped out of data.**

 ## Installation Process Overview

+1. Download the flake template.
-The process requires to format a USB key.
+2. Generate a ISO and format a USB key.
-The server will need to be booted on that key.

-As the server is headless, an external device - laptop or desktop - is required to complete the installation process.
-This device will later be used to administer SkaraboxOS and will contain all required passwords.
-Other devices can then be configured to administer SkaraboxOS.

-Services offered by SkaraboxOS will be accessible from any device - laptop, desktop or smartphone - connected in the same LAN as the server or, if configured, from anywhere on the internet.
+3. Boot server on USB key and get its IP address.
+4. Generate secrets on laptop, update some default values.
+5. Run installer from laptop.
+6. Done!

 At the end of the process, the server will:
-- have an encrypted ZFS root partition using the NVMe drive, unlockable remotely through ssh.
+- Have an encrypted ZFS root partition using the NVMe drive, unlockable remotely through ssh.
-- have an encrypted ZFS data hard drives.
+- Have an encrypted ZFS data hard drives.
-- be accessible through ssh for administration.
+- Be accessible through ssh for administration and updates.

-- have Self Host Blocks installed.
+Services can then be installed by using NixOS options directly or through [Self Host Blocks](https://github.com/ibizaman/selfhostblocks).
+The latter, similarly to SkaraboxOS, provides an opinionated way to configure services in a seamless way.

 ## Caution

 Following the steps WILL ERASE THE CONTENT of any disk on that server.

-## Usage

-### Installation
+## Installation

 1. Boot on the NixOS installer.
 You just need to boot, no need to install.